Feb 09, 2018

 Canada and the United States are the two countries with the largest membership within IACLEA.
 They also have in common their observation of Black History Month in February.
 This designation falls this month because both Frederick Douglass, American orator and abolitionist, and Abraham Lincoln, 16th president of the United States—were born in the same week in February.
 Black History Month can be traced to 1926, when the idea of setting aside a month to recognize the contributions of African Americans and African Canadians began.

 Just as the institutions we serve prioritize inclusivity, IACLEA seeks diversity among individual members, institutional members, and Association leadership.
-IACLEA’s first African American president was Asa Boynton, from the University of Georgia, in 1987-88.
+IACLEA’s first African American president was Billy T. Norwood, Howard University, from 1978-1979.
 Fortunately for IACLEA, we have had several African American presidents since.
-President Boynton was followed by Arnold Trujillo, University of Colorado, Colorado Springs, the first Hispanic American president.
+In 1988, Arnold Trujillo, University of Colorado, Colorado Springs, became the first Hispanic American president.
 Roger Serra, University of Washington, was the first Asian-Pacific American president for the 1991-92 term.
 The first and only Canadian president was Yvon McNicoll, University of Ottawa, in 1996-97.
 Dolores Stafford, George Washington University, was IACLEA’s first woman president, from 2003-2004.
 Again, IACLEA has been fortunate to have had several female presidents since.

 February’s focus on Black History Month reminds us of the strength in diversity by all measures and the contributions of all people to our profession, Association, and world.
 IACLEA currently has members in 15 countries.
 The value in learning from one another cannot be overstated.
 Establishing networks, bridging the gaps in information, preparing for global trends, teaching each other promising practices all are enhanced when coming from a variety of backgrounds, experiences, and ways of life.
 We also all benefit when those who accomplish something notable are recognized and celebrated for their contributions and successes.